HBLocker/Diving-into-the-Trust-Zone/Readme.md

  *   Trusted Application instance with an opaque void* data pointer

 ```
+### TEEC_CloseSession	  <---------------------->		TA_CloseSessionEntryPoint
+ This function closes a Session which has been opened with a Trusted Application.
+All Commands within the Session MUST have completed before calling this function.
+The Implementation MUST do nothing if the session parameter is NULL
 After the session has been created the session is then closed with TEEC_CloseSession:

 ```c